dougeby/IntuneDocs/intune/sso-ios.md

 # Use single sign-on iOS device in Microsoft Intune

 Most Line of Business (LOB) apps require some level of user authentication to support security.
 In many cases, this authentication requires the user to enter the same credentials multiple times, which is frustrating.
-To improve the user experience, developers can create apps that use single sign-on, reducing the number of times a user must enter credentials.
+To improve the user experience, developers can create apps that use single sign-on (SSO), reducing the number of times a user must enter credentials.

 This article shows you how to turn on single sign-on for iOS devices using a device configuration profile in Microsoft Intune.